zackbatist/open-archaeo/README.md

 - anatolian / ceramic-computation / [GitHub](https://github.com/anatolian/ceramic-computation) - R scripts for digitizing, processing, analyzing, and comparing archaeological ceramic 2d profile drawings, photographs, and other data
 - scollinselliott / synthkat / [GitHub](https://github.com/scollinselliott/synthkat) -  Synthetic Categories for Archaeological Vessel Comparison
 - iosa / murature / [GitLab](https://gitlab.com/iosa/murature) - This Python library was written as an help for the study of stone walls, mainly through the quantitative analysis of spatial dimensions of stones
+- demjanp / CeraMatch / [GitHub](https://github.com/demjanp/CeraMatch) - Visual shape-matching of ceramics profiles
++ kevind992 / Artificial-Intelligent-based-Museum-System / [GitHub](https://github.com/kevind992/Artificial-Intelligent-based-Museum-System) - Museum Based System for detecting a set of artifacts and returning the related information to the user

 ## 3D Modelling